Experimental Framework#

 NVIDIA GPUDirect Storage (bench_gds.yaml)#

-This benchmark evaluates NVIDIA GPUDirect Storage using the FIL interface.
-It loads all three datasets (imagenetish, tiktokish, filesize8gib) through the gds backend, and runs synthetic sequential and random-read benchmarks using gdsio.
+This proof-of-concept benchmark evaluated NVIDIA GPUDirect Storage through the FIL interface, loading all three datasets (imagenetish, tiktokish, filesize8gib) through the gds backend and running synthetic sequential and random-read benchmarks with gdsio.
+It belongs to the proprietary GDS path and is reproducible only from the poc tag, where bench_gds.yaml and its gdsio wrapper live; the current open stack does not include it.

 GDS Transfer Mode Comparison (compare_gds_xfermodes.yaml)#